Scaling API Management

 Developers want simple configuration, live previews, and reusable templates to streamline major transformations.

-Platforms like Kong, Apigee, AWS, Tyk, and Postman handle transformation differently using plugin, XML flows, templates and scripting.
+Platforms like Kong, Apigee, AWS, Tyk, and Postman handle this differently using plugins, XML flows, templates, and scripting.

-Platforms like Kong, Apigee, AWS, Tyk, and Postman handle transformation differently using plugin, XML flows, templates and scripting.
+Platforms like Kong, Apigee, AWS, Tyk, and Postman handle this differently using plugins, XML flows, templates, and scripting.

-Engineers prioritize clear policy sequencing, inline validation, and control at the field level.
+Engineers prioritise clear policy sequencing, inline validation, and field-level control.

-Engineers prioritize clear policy sequencing, inline validation, and control at the field level.
+Engineers prioritise clear policy sequencing, inline validation, and field-level control.

 Key Challenges

-Diverse user roles API developers, consumers, platform admin, owner and community manager each with distinct expectations around visibility, control, and responsibility.
+• community managers each with distinct expectations around visibility, control, and responsibility

-Diverse user roles API developers, consumers, platform admin, owner and community manager each with distinct expectations around visibility, control, and responsibility.
+• community managers each with distinct expectations around visibility, control, and responsibility

 Controlling execution order and avoiding transformation errors through safeguards and validations.